 New Perinatal Support Group Postnatal depression is now called perinatal depression because it is recognised that many women experience depression during pregnancy as well as after the birth of their child.
 Perinatal refers to the period during pregnancy and one year after birth.
 This group is a peer support group aiming to help new and… Read more »

-Registration Opens 27th March 2017 Life Skills online is a FREE educational programme from Aware which is delivered online.
-With the help of a series of easy-to-follow modules and support from a trained Aware volunteer, you can learn how to manage feelings of stress, worry, anxiety or depression, and learn simple and practical skills to help cope… Read more »
+Registration Opens 19th June at 4pm 2017 Life Skills online is a FREE educational programme from Aware which is delivered online.
+With the help of a series of easy-to-follow modules and support from a trained Aware volunteer, you can learn how to manage feelings of stress, worry, anxiety or depression, and learn simple and practical skills to… Read more »

 Aware’s free CBT-based Life Skills programmes are now open for registration.

 Aware will offer free-of-charge supports and positive mental health options that you can avail of in 2017.
 Take a look and put some dates in your diary.